Annex-Engineering/TradRack/docs/slicing/Slicing.md

 (this section is not done yet; everything you might need to change that is specific to multimaterial or Trad Rack should be located in Multimaterial > Toolchange parameters with single extruder MM printers.
-I recommend looking at the provided example filament config files.)
+I recommend looking at the provided example config files.)